Skip to contents

 ..$ dropout_prob: num 0.1

-The stability data frame shows how often each site was selected across all bootstrap runs.
+The stability data frame records how many times each site is selected during all bootstrap runs.

 site_id cooccur_strength is_seed